python/cpython/Doc/library/__main__.rst

-Note that if the module didn't encapsulate code inside the ``main`` function but instead put it directly within the ``if __name__ == '__main__'`` block, the ``phrase`` variable would be global to the entire module.
+Note that if the module didn't encapsulate code inside the ``main`` function but instead put it directly within the ``if __name__ == '__main__'`` block, the ``phrase`` variable would become global to the entire module.
 This is error-prone as other functions within the module could be unintentionally using the global variable instead of a local name.
 A ``main`` function solves this problem.